Seattle SeaTac Airport

 Free WiFi is available at Seattle SeaTac Airport.

-If sleeping in the Seattle Airport does not appeal to you, there are many hotels near the airport that offer a free airport shuttle:
+If sleeping in Seattle Airport does not appeal to you, there are many hotels near the airport that offer a free airport shuttle:

 - Coast Gateway Hotel